 Burnie (TAS): The Penguin City

 In this small town in North West Tasmania the penguin is king.
 A colony of penguins can be observed from the Little Penguin Observation Center.
 In the city center, you can also find a statue of this little mascot!
+For the festive season, the famous penguin puts on his best Santa suit.

 Lock Ard Gorge (VIC)